bernardodiasc/bernardodiasc.github.io/content/posts/2018-03-05-redesign-and-better-typography/index.md

   <img width="100%" alt="" src="/content/posts/2018-03-05-redesign-and-better-typography/design-round2-post.png" />
 </a>

-### Third round
+### Third version

-For the third round was very important to make the typography better.
+For the third version was very important to make the typography better.
 I started sharing my blog already and not everyone gets the fact that state of art takes a lot time, the time I haven't yet spent on this project.
 But being a text content site by essence, make the reading experience good is crucial.

 I choose 2 font families to work with, both provided by [Google Fonts](https://fonts.google.com/):